EliasTheGrandMasterOfMistakes/turnip-builds/README.md

 # Unofficial Mesa3D Freedreno's Turnip CI releases

-  This is a unofficial CI releases for Turnip Vulkan Driver from Mesa3D
+  This is a unofficial CI releases for Turnip Vulkan Driver from Mesa3D to Magisk and Adrenotools targets

 ## What is Turnip?